RickyCook/CV/README.rst

 Application Skills
 ------------------
-I am a competent and passionate Linux user, with a solid knowledge of Arch Linux for the desktop, and Debian on servers.
-I also have some experience with RHEL, and FreeBSD and feel comfortable around most of the `*nix` OS flavours that are available.
+I am a competent and passionate Linux user, with a solid knowledge of Arch Linux for the desktop, as well as Debian, and RHEL on servers.
+I feel comfortable around all of the `*nix` OS flavours that I've been faced with.

 Over the past years, I have been exposed to some truly amazing technologies.
 Of particular note are Docker (and raw LXC/AuFS at a lower level), ElasticSearch,